 Happy New Year from your friends at Firewall & Iceberg Podcast!
 On our first show of 2013 — and our last before the start of the mid-season TV critics press tour — Dan and I review a bunch of new and (mostly) returning series, including "Downton Abbey," "Justified" and "Cougar Town."
 The lineup:

 As always, you can subscribe to The Firewall & Iceberg Podcast over at the iTunes Store, where you can also rate us and comment on us.
 Or you can always follow our RSS Feed, download the MP3 file or stream it on Dan's blog.

 And as always, feel free to e-mail us questions for the podcast.

-A review of last night's "The Office" coming up just as soon as my butcher looks at me like I have leprosy...
+A review of last night's "Parenthood" coming up just as soon as my butcher looks at me like I have leprosy...